What It Looks Like

 The engineer holding two contradictory models in her head at three in the morning has been doing so for years.
 She knows which architecture diagrams are fiction.
 She knows which processes are performed for compliance rather than followed in practice.
 She knows, with the specificity that comes from reading error logs and tracing database queries, what the gap between the documented system and the real one costs.
 She has been saying so, in various ways, for most of her career.
 The organisation has found ways not to hear it.

 AI does not change that by itself.
-A model that reads the codebase alongside the strategy documents will find the contradictions in minutes, but surfacing a contradiction is not the same as being heard.
+A bounded model run can surface contradictions quickly, but surfacing a contradiction is not the same as being heard.
 If the organisation's response to honest information has always been to suppress it or promote around it, then an AI that reads reality is simply another voice that gets ignored.
 The technology amplifies whatever structure it operates inside.
 If that structure rewards vagueness and punishes precision, AI accelerates the production of confident, fluent, well-formatted vagueness.

 What changes the structure is the decision to make process ownership real: to give the people who understand the system the authority to describe it, maintain the description, and be held to what it says.
 That decision has always been available.
-The organisations described in this book have declined it because it requires moving authority from the people who control the narrative to the people who understand the system, and the people who control the narrative are generally the ones who would need to authorise the transfer.
+Organisations have declined it because it requires moving authority from the people who control the narrative to the people who understand the system, and the people who control the narrative are generally the ones who would need to authorise the transfer.
+Felix is now a senior manager at the same consultancy.
+He has conducted, by his count, eleven engagements that followed the same arc: accurate diagnosis, adjusted recommendation, governance infrastructure, follow-on programme.
+He is good at his job, and he bills well.

 ...